-How good is a Thermal Camera finding Termites?
+How good is a Thermal Camera finding Termites in 2021?

 In our experience the area has to be high in moisture for the camera to pick it up.
 We do a full thermal camera scan of the house but find the camera helps us out more in investigating areas found with our more sensitive moisture meter.
 The Thermal Camera has the potential to give us a bigger insight to how far the moisture issue has spread in the wall.